enparadigm/sharpsell-documentations/sdk_versioned_docs/version-5.x.xx/platform/iOS/adding-sharpsell-sdk-ios.md

 We need add the domains to make the deeplink work in the integrated app.

 To add the associated domain follow the below steps,
-1. Natvigate to your target and click on Signing & Capabilities
+1. Navigate to your target and click on Signing & Capabilities
 2. Click on (+ Capability) button and once it is clicked it will add the Associated domain.
 3. In Associated domain, click on the (+) button.
 And the given applink domain name in the text box and click on enter.